chringel21/chringel-hugo-theme/README.md

 ## Features

-* 🌝 /🌚 Automatic dark mode based on device setting
+- 🌝 /🌚 Automatic dark mode based on device setting
-* 💬 Isso commenting server similar to Disqus ([self-hosted](https://posativ.org/isso/docs/install/))
+- 💬 Isso commenting server similar to Disqus ([self-hosted](https://posativ.org/isso/docs/install/))
-* 📈 umami - simple, easy to use, web analytics solution ([self-hosted](https://umami.is/docs/install))
+- 📈 umami - simple, easy to use, web analytics solution ([self-hosted](https://umami.is/docs/install))
-* 🐦 SVG (social) icons powered by [ionicons](https://ionic.io/ionicons), currently Twitter and Github are available, but more can be downloaded with a simple shell script
+- 🐦 SVG (social) icons powered by [ionicons](https://ionic.io/ionicons), currently Twitter, Github, Mastodon and RSS are available, but more can be downloaded with a simple shell script
-* 🧑‍💻 Syntax highlighting with copy function
+- 🧑‍💻 Syntax highlighting with copy function
-* 🔗 Deeplinks to headings in a blog post
+- 🔗 Deeplinks to headings in a blog post
-* 📄 Resume from JSON data based on [JsonResume schema](https://jsonresume.org/schema/)
+- 📄 Resume from JSON data based on [JsonResume schema](https://jsonresume.org/schema/)

 ## Full `config.toml` example